nicenzhou/edge-gwas/docs/api_reference.rst

 additive_gwas()
 """""""""""""""

-Perform standard additive GWAS for comparison with EDGE.
+**NEW in v0.1.1** - Perform standard additive GWAS for comparison with EDGE.

 .. code-block:: python